Captain Hollywood Project: Music Collaborations

-2008-present: Captain Hollywood Project Revival
+2008–present: Captain Hollywood Project Revival

 In 2008, Harrison co-produced two new Captain Hollywood singles "More & More Recall" and "It Hurts With You") exclusively for release in the UAE with producer DJ Base.
-Two years later, Harrison brought back the Captain Hollywood Project as a special guest act for DJ Bobo's massive Fantasy' tour.
+Two years later, Harrison brought back the Captain Hollywood Project as a special guest act for DJ Bobo's massive Fantasy tour.
 In response to the overwhelmingly positive reception from fans and general audiences to his presence on the tour, Harrison decided to officially revive Captain Hollywood Project as a live touring act after being on hiatus for so many years.

-For the revival, Harrison recruited his wife Shirin von Gehlen (aka Shirin Amour) to co-star with him as the new lead singer and frontwoman for the act.
+For the revival, Harrison recruited his wife Shirin von Gehlen (a.k.a.
+Shirin Amour) to co-star with him as the new lead singer and frontwoman for the act.
 A native of Düsseldorf, Germany, von Gehlen is a trained singer, dancer, musician and choreographer with an extensive background in live performing and artistic gymnastics.
 Harrison and von Gehlen first met in 2000 in Germany and married in 2006 in Orlando, Florida, USA.
 She has previously worked as a dancer and choreographer for the German reality talent show Deutschland sucht den Superstar (DSDS), the RTL II Popstars show winners Overground and DJ Tomekk and the boy band 3rd Wish.
 As a choreographer duo, Harrison and von Gehlen continue to work as choreographers of video, music and stage productions worldwide while also touring as Captain Hollywood Project.
 Before bringing back the project for DJ Bobo's Fantasy tour, both Harrison and von Gehlen spent a total of three months in Switzerland helping to plan, stage and choreograph the tour while also producing new songs for DJ Bobo's live act which performed in over 20 major German cities.

 With over 20 years of Captain Hollywood hits, Harrison and von Ghelen continue to perform the hits with their band of live musicians and dancers at concert venues worldwide.